Trashure-Capstone/.github/profile/README.md

 Trashure

 #### Background :
+In 2021 Indonesia ranked 5th in the “Top 10 Countries that Release the Most Plastic into the Ocean” (source: worldpopulationreview.com).
+Trashure is designed to help us with plastic waste management and help us to separate the plastic based on its type.
+Our team aims to tackle the problem of improper waste management, specifically in the identification and segregation of plastic waste.
+Traditional waste management practices often involve manual segregation, which is time-consuming and prone to errors.

+The research questions that we aim to address are: Can we develop a mobile application that can accurately identify and segregate plastic waste?
+Our background research has shown that many existing waste management applications focus on recycling, but there is a gap in identifying and segregating waste accurately.
+Additionally, there is a need to incentivize consumers to participate actively in waste management practices.
+By developing an application that can accurately identify and segregate plastic waste, we hope to promote proper waste management practices and reduce environmental pollution.
+Our team wants to address this issue because we want to preserve the ocean's sustainability, which will ultimately have positive impacts on humans as well.

 #### Main Purpose
 ```Creating a mobile application that provides a waste scanning feature, allowing users to sell their waste and profit from it.
 This will ultimately motivate people to sort and recycle their waste, leading to a reduction in waste pollution in Indonesia.```